Ayivugwe/Ayivugwe/README.md

 ___I am still learning.___ ___***This is my greatest skill***___ : **Being able to learn new things and understand them**.
 ___What pushes me to learn more : Curiosity.___

-# I am a
+## I am a
 - Gospel Preacher
 - Believer of the End-Time Message By Brother Branham.
 - Software Developer
 - DevOps Engineer / But currently implementing the DevOps Culture in the company where I work.
 - Recruiter/Interviewer : As a DevOps, I'm also tasked with studying submissions of those who need to work in the company where I work
+- GitHub Administrator
+- Jira Administrator
+- Slack Administrator

-# Where I work : ASYST Resources LTD
+## Where I work : ASYST Resources LTD

-# My interests
+## My interests
 - Research
 - Programming
 - Teaching